Emergency Room at UM Capital Region Medical Center

 AI-generated from recent customer reviews

-Numerous reviews highlight excessive wait times, often exceeding 6 hours, with some patients waiting up to 10 hours without being seen by a doctor.
+Patients consistently experienced excessively long wait times, often exceeding 6 hours, with some waiting over 10 hours without being seen by a doctor.

 Patient Care